hky5820/Photometric_Stereo_UnCalibrated/README.md

 This method can`t make good recunstruction result because we just estimate surface normal using SVD

-More details will be added
+More details will be added ( surface condition, lightsource condition, etc...)